andrewsteckley/Z01-SOM_Histocrypt_24/Response_to_Reviewer_Comments.md

 when the referent is known to be male, but also when the gender is unknown or contextually irrelevant, while a female pronoun implies some significant expectation that the referent may be specifically female.
-A plural pronoun was not appropriate and potentially confusing, given our focus on the behaviour of a single scribe and our intentional reduction of data to that for a single scribe.
+A plural pronoun was not appropriate and potentially confusing, given our focus on the behaviour of a single scribe and our intentional reduction of data to that for a single scribe.<br>
 <p>
 It is worth noting though that, while it would be a surprising find, there is a case to be made for one or more of the scribes being female based on the fact that the vast majority of the figures depicted are women.
 This is an interesting hypothesis in itself, and probably deserves its own analysis, but the argument is speculative and undeveloped.
-So alluding to it, particularly without clarity or explanation still seems an unnecessary distraction.
+So alluding to it, particularly without clarity or explanation, still seemed an unnecessary distraction.

 </ul>